Local Quantum Cooling for Large Fermi Systems with Pairing: Conclusion

-Here we have only considered dissipation, leaving the addition of stochastic noise generation for future work.
+Here, we have only considered dissipation \respch{via our cooling potential}, leaving stochastic noise generation for future work.
 Together, these could lead to a self-consistent framework for studying the interplay of fluctuations and dissipation at finite temperatures.
 Such an extension would open the door to modeling thermalization and decoherence in strongly interacting Fermi systems~\cite{Haake2018, PhysRevResearch.6.L042003}.
 Of particular interest is the inclusion of stochasticity in the pairing channel, which could effectively mimic particle–particle collisions and bridge the gap between mean-field and kinetic approaches~\cite{PhysRevC.105.L021601}.
 We expect that such an approach will enable fully microscopic simulations of finite-temperature relaxation, turbulence decay, and vortex–impurity interactions in both ultracold atomic gases and neutron-star matter.